 Herbal remedies, diet, and massage therapy are primary methods of Ayurvedic healing.
 Aromatherapy, Astrological gemstones, colors, mantras, and lifestyle factors are also considered in regaining and maintaining health.
 Ayurvedic therapy includes a unique purification therapy called panchakarma which flushes out accumulated toxins, restores balance, and rejuvenates the entire being.
 Ayurvedic healing also incorporates Yoga and spiritual practice as a means for maintaining harmony in life.

 Benefits of Ayurveda

-By knowing your prakriti common ailments such as seasonal allergies, skin problems, digestive disorders, and obesity can more easily be resolved, and the side effects of aging can be lessened.
+By knowing your prakruti common ailments or imbalances (vikruti) such as seasonal allergies, skin problems, digestive disorders, and obesity can more easily be resolved, and the side effects of aging can be lessened.

 Ayurveda teaches us how to live in balance with nature; how to maintain health during a change of season or climate.
 Through Ayurveda we also learn how to lessen the stresses of different lifestyle factors and how to live better according to our needs.
 This all decreases the likelihood of developing disease.

 Because Ayurveda treats to the root cause of an illness and works on balancing the entire being, it has shown great success in the treatment of severe medical conditions and chronic ailments.